How to Create and Sell Digital Products on your Blog

 The more familiar you are with the content, the more likely you will be to read faster and miss grammatical errors.
 Make sure to have someone else read it over carefully.

-Finalize and compile your eBooks.
+Finalize your products.

-Now it’s time to make a fake purchase and walk through everything a few times, just as your customer would.
+Just make a fake purchase and walk through everything a few times, just as your customer would.
 The reason for this is that you will almost ALWAYS have overlooked something.

 There are so many different integrations and links in your sales funnels from purchasing to automated delivery of the product that it can be very easy to make small mistakes along the way.